Last Updated on April 27, 2021

 In the movie, we see that a lot was at stake.
 Not just the well-being of a nation but the lives and families of the health workers.
 Yet, these workers gave their all to save 21 million Lagosians and by extension over 200 million Nigerians which is evident in the iconic moment when Nigeria was declared Ebola-free on October 20, 2014 by the World Health Organization (WHO).

 There are so many similarities between the situation surrounding the Ebola epidemic and the COVID-19 pandemic even as the viruses are different.
 Every day, health workers around the world are going out, saving lives with nothing in their arsenal other than a nose mask and a pair of gloves.
 Death has not spared them too.
-Around the world, over 2000 health workers and counting have died from the COVID-19 virus.
+Around the world, thousands of health workers have died from the COVID-19 virus.
 But it hasn’t stopped them from waking up every day and saving more lives.
 It is nothing short of inspiring, what a few can do for many.

 Which is why we believe this pandemic will end.
 In the goosebumps-raising statement by Dr. Ohiaeri at the last scene of 93 Days, he says, “We did this.
 We were able to stop this.”
 Soon, we will be able to say the same for the COVID-19 pandemic and we will owe our lives to the inspiring men and women everywhere, who work tirelessly for our greater good.